gocd/docs.go.cd/installation/configure-reverse-proxy.md

 ---
-description: Tip and examples on how to configue a Proxy server to use with GoCD
+description: Tip and examples on how to configue a Proxy server to use with GoCD server
-keywords: proxy server, configure proxy server, gocd apache, gocd nginx, custom ssl ports, coninuous delivery
+keywords: proxy server, configure proxy server, gocd apache, gocd nginx, custom ssl ports, continuous delivery
 ---

-# Configure a Proxy server to use with GoCD
+# Configure a reverse proxy server to use with GoCD server

 It is sometimes useful to front GoCD with a proxy server.
 In this section, we give you some tips and examples on how to achieve this.